***We have recently changed our submission guidelines, so please read this section carefully before submitting***

 The Cover Letter

-• a two- or three-sentence biographical statement (with your gender pronouns)
+• a two- or three-sentence biographical statement (with your pronouns)

 • your full mailing address, e-mail address and phone number;